Premature queen loss is one of the most common reasons for colony failure noted by beekeepers in both the United States and Europe.

 - Your bees are suddenly aggressive.
 If you notice a sudden change of behavior in your colony, chances are your hive is queenless.
 Honeybees act differently when they are queenless as the queen influences reproduction and behavior within her colony.

 Summing Up¦ What Happens When You Kill A Queen Bee?

 The queen plays an essential role in every honeybee colony.
 Not only do they regulate reproduction, but they also influence the behavior of all the bees in the hive.

-When there is no brood available to rear a new queen, worker bees will start laying eggs.
+When no brood is available to rear a new queen, worker bees will start laying eggs.

-Unfortunately, these will be unfertilized, meaning they can only result in drones.
-Therefore, the colony’s survival is under threat and your timely intervention as a beekeeper is crucial.
+Unfortunately, these will be unfertilized, which can only result in drones.
+Therefore, the colony’s survival is threatened, and your timely intervention as a beekeeper is crucial.

 Depending on the time of the year, you may decide whether letting your bees requeen themselves is a good idea or not.
 As a rule of thumb, the closer it is to winter, the more urgent replacing the queen will become.